 Where: 288 Bremner Blvd

 Artistically inclined kids will love the various programs offered by the AGO.
 Themes include colours, animal architecture and animation and yes, all camps include the opportunity to make and bring home some very special projects.
-Camps are available for both one and two-week sessions and for an additional fee, you can have the AGO serve your child a cold lunch.
-Camp costs start at $300 for AGO members.
+A wide range of camps and workshops are available.

 Age Range: 5-13

 Where: Art Gallery of Ontario, 317 Dundas St W

 Based at Dufferin and Sheppard, this camp has access to everything from a robotics lab to a fashion studio to something called a creature studio.
 And oh yes, there’s also a pool conveniently nearby.
 Kids take advantage of all of these features and more while also participating in such themes as Star Wars.
 Various additional options are available including transportation and lunch and adult and tot half-days.

 Age Range: 2.5-15